 - Capri Boat Trip.
 (Private tour guide available on request).

 - Olive Oil Tasting with informal discussion and tasting.

-- Welcome bag with chef’s apron, recipe booklet and area information.
+- Welcome bag with chef’s apron and recipe booklet.

 - Welcome Prosecco cocktail.

 - Round trip group transfers from Naples Airport or Naples Train station to Positano.*

 $3,295 per person, based on double occupancy with sea view.
 Italian VAT included.

 $2,995 per person, based on double occupancy with mountain view.
 Italian VAT included.